-Black, Indigenous, and People of Color are disproportionately present in the criminal justice system.
+Black, Indigenous, and People of Color (BIPOC) are disproportionately present in the criminal justice system.
 They are arrested more, and they are incarcerated more.
 BIPOC are also disproportionately present in the population of people who have been wrongfully convicted.
 In fact, BIPOC make up 70 percent of those proven innocent through DNA testing.
 Black people specifically represent 47 percent of those found wrongfully convicted but only 13 percent of the nation’s population.

 Similarly, low-income people are disproportionately present in both the criminal justice system and wrongful convictions.
 A huge cause of this is the public defender system.